5l1v3r1/XService/Readme.md

 Other than the IoC container and logging mechansim, this project is designed to keep tooling opinions to a minimum, while providing the a starting point for creating robust enterprise level application.

+There are other templates that focus on domain driven design or implement stronger paradigms; however, the world is full of FileWatchers, adhocs and data movers that do not gain value of DDD or other architectural paradigms.
+An since the value is in quick turn-around, I wanted to make sure developers spent less time undoing opinions are more time adding value.
+You are welcome.

 ## What is included
 * [AutoFac](https://autofac.org/)
     * Provides DI support as an Inversion of Control container